alajmo/sake/test/README.md

 # Tests

 `sake` relies on unit tests and integration tests.
 The integration tests require `docker` to run, since we need to mock SSH connections somehow, and this is the easiest ways to go about it, without creating mock interfaces.
 The integration tests uses `golden` files to verify the output of `sake` commands.
+`sake` also has a few profile tests which measures execution time of various commands.

 The Docker Compose files has multiple servers with different auths (pem, rfc, ed, rsa, encrypted, unencrypted, etc.) and ip addresses (ipv4/6).

+## Profiling

+To run profile tests run `make profile`, and to save profiles run `make profile-save`.

 ## Unit Tests

-To run unit tests run the `make unit-test`.
+To run unit tests run `make unit-test`.

 ## Integration